-"My work is like a mirror that reflects my inner self, and even if I don't understand myself, I can see myself by looking at my work.
+"My work is like a mirror that reflects my inner self, and even when I don't understand myself, I can see it by looking at my works.
 When I make pin-blown glass, I always feel like I am told to keep asking myself what is important to me.
-Simplicity.
-To be natural.
-Transparency.
-These are what I'm trying to get closer to when I make my work."
+Being simple, natural, and transparent.
+These are what I'm trying to be when I make my work."

 II Dialogue with Masaki Kusada

 -When you were in university, you started a theater company and wrote and directed plays.
 Your works have poetic titles, is there any reason for that?